How to create Certificate for iOS

 Notes on Private Key (.key)

-- Only for Manual Flow (Option B)
+- Required only for Manual Flow

 - Losing the .key makes the certificate unusable